srsholmes/snapshot-env/README.md

 # snapshot-env

-A utility to take an environment snapshot and locally host for testing purposes.
-The output is hosted in its own directory so you can continue developing whilst your branch is being tested.
+A utility to take an environment snapshot of a statically built site and host locally for testing purposes.

+The output is hosted in its own directory on a temporary server so you can continue developing whilst your branch is being tested by other parties.

 ## Install